manishkallu01-wq/ecommerce-data-pipeline/README.md

 - An end-to-end data engineering project that streams transaction data using Kafka, processes it in real time, stores it in a Parquet-based data lake, and visualizes insights through an interactive dashboard.
 - Designed to simulate real-world streaming pipelines used in modern data platforms.
-- Simulates a real-world streaming data pipeline used in modern data platforms.

 ---

 ## 🧱 Architecture